-- Several countries including the US, UK and the European Union opposed the recognition of Donetsk, Luhansk as republics and imposed limited sanctions on Russia.
+- Several countries including the US, the UK and the European Union opposed the recognition of Donetsk, and Luhansk as republics and imposed limited sanctions on Russia.

-- On 24th February 2022, Russia invaded Ukraine by land, air and sea.
-Explosions were reported in several cities of Ukraine on the same day.
+- On 24th February 2022, Russia started invading Ukraine by land, air and sea stating that it is a special military operation.
+Explosions were reported in several cities in Ukraine on the same day.

-- Ukrainian president Zelensky said that they will defend themselves against the attack.
-Even though Ukraine’s armed forces are heavily outnumbered by Russia’s armed forces, they are fighting really hard.
-Even civilians of Ukraine joined the fight to defend their country.
+- Even though Ukraine’s armed forces are heavily outnumbered by Russia’s armed forces, civilians of Ukraine joined the fight to defend their country.